uinix-js/uinix-theme/readme.md

 };
 ```

-> Note: The spec is unopinionated about the exact structure or concept of `breakpoints` and how this should work, but only requires the expected behavior of how responsive values are resolved for array-based [CSS property values](#css-property-value).
+> Note: The spec is unopinionated about the exact structure or concept of `breakpoints` and how this should behave, but only specifies that [CSS property values](#css-property-value) should be used for handling responsive styles.

 #### Example